vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### AllocateWithSeed
-Similar to Allocate, but allows deriving the account using a specific seed.
+Similar to Allocate, but derives the account address using a seed and a base account.
+Use it to allocate accounts deterministically based on predictable inputs.

 ```rust
 use pinocchio::{